Chalk in wooden bowls, separated into cool and warm tones. Framed with a ring of tree branches and a ring of pink knitting.

 Qualifications, Competencies, & Characteristics:

-• A bachelor's degree in education, or special education.
+• Bachelor's degree in education or special education.
 Master’s degree preferred.

-• Experience in math instruction, particularly in small group settings.
+• Experience in reading and math instruction, particularly in small group settings.

 • Familiarity with classroom accommodations and differentiation strategies for diverse learners.